petarov/awesome-mdm-dev/README.md

   * [micromdm/scep](https://github.com/micromdm/scep) - A SCEP server written in Go
   * [IntergalacticPenguin/mobile-toolkit](https://github.com/IntergalacticPenguin/mobile-toolkit) - Command line tool for Android & iOS device management
+  * [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - With MeshCentral, you can run your own web server and it to remotely manage and control computers on a local network or anywhere on the internet.